titidatiti/TaskbarFolderShortcut/README.md

 ## Getting Started
 1. Download the latest release.
-2. Run `TaskbarFolderShortcut.exe`.
+2. Run `TrayFolder.exe`.
 3. Right-click the tray icon to configure your root folder.

 ## How to Keep Icon Visible
 By default, Windows might hide the tray icon in the overflow menu.
 To keep it always visible on the taskbar:
 1. Click the "Show hidden icons" arrow (^) in the system tray.
-2. Drag the **Taskbar Folder Shortcut** icon from the overflow menu to the main taskbar area.
+2. Drag the **TrayFolder** icon from the overflow menu to the main taskbar area.

 ## License
 [MIT License](LICENSE)